King’s Day in Netherlands

 A tradition introduced by Queen Beatrix, and continued by King Willem-Alexander, is a royal family visit to a Dutch city as part of the day’s festivities.
 A different location is chosen each year.

-The royal family will spend King’s Day 2025 visiting the town of Doetinchem.
+The royal family will spend King’s Day 2026 visiting the town of Dokkum.

 In addition to the royal’s family visit (which is a televised event), traditional King’s Day activities include free markets (where people can sell their secondhand items without a permit), fun fairs, outdoor dance parties and concerts.
 In many cities, festivities begin the evening prior (26 April) which is referred to as King’s Night (or Koningsnacht).